 How to Play Table Tennis

-There is a very good visual basic explanation on “How to play table tennis” from eHowSports.
+There is a very good visual basic explanation of “How to play table tennis” from eHowSports.

-“How to play table tennis” is a sequential learning process for beginners that involves 15 steps starting with the table tennis grip and ends with match play.
+“How to play table tennis” is a sequential learning process for beginners that involves 15 steps starting with the table tennis grip and ending with match play.

 1. Knowledge of the Equipment